jericmac/eb-docker-flask-mssql/README.md

 # eb-docker-flask-mssql
-An Flask Application template that uses MS-SQL, containerized for docker, for deployment in Elastic Beanstalk
+A Flask Application template that uses MS-SQL, containerized for docker, for deployment in Elastic Beanstalk.

+### Instructions
+1. Setup Docker in your local.
+Install Docker, Docker Compose
+2. Clone this directory to your local
+3. Navigate to the master eb-docker-flask-mssql directory and execute `docker-compose up`
+4. navigate to the local home page using the docker http://192.168.99.100:5000  (or whichever docker chooses as its home IP)

+### Instructions (Windows)
+1. Install Docker Toolbox for Windows - https://docs.docker.com/toolbox/toolbox_install_windows/
+2. Clone this directory to your local
+3. Navigate to the eb-docker-flask-mssql directory using Docker Quickstart terminal
+4. Execute `docker-compose up`
+5. Navigate to the local home page using the docker http://192.168.99.100:5000  (or whichever docker chooses as its home IP)